-- \$0.28 per personal kilometre - Option available to calculate as 1/2 of stand-by charge if: - (a) automobile used primarily (50% or more) to perform duties of office or employment; and

-(b) employee informed employer in writing before December 31st as to desire to use this option.
+- \$0.28 per personal kilometre - Option available to calculate as 1/2 of stand-by charge if: - (a) automobile used primarily (50% or more) to perform duties of office or employment (more information on this.
+See below); and - (b) employee informed employer in writing before December 31st as to desire to use this option.